StacyCash/blog-posts/general/time-off/time-off.md

 I find it hard to turn off.
 I find it very hard to do either nothing (really, really not my thing) or something "unproductive".
 Both of these states lead to mental breakdowns for me.

-So I keep my self busy.
+So I keep myself busy.
 Work or writing/practicing/refining talks.
 Learning new tools or tech.
 Just doing ***something*** to keep me busy.

 Until this week...
 I'm super busy at work, and was busy preparing for a new talk until Friday evening last week.
 But the talk was given, and I'm trying to make sure that I take enough time off with work (ha...).
 Add to that the fact the weather has been nice enough for us to set-up our pool.
 We bought it last year for our child.
 Honestly, I'm not even joking here!
 This isn't Lego!
-It ws for him.
+It was for him.

 However, whilst the pool that we have is not big, at 2.4m and 70cm tall it still holds *a lot* of water.
 Too much to drain every couple of days to keep it clean, it's a waste of time, money and - of course - water.
-So over the last year I have had to get a minimal understanding of pool chemistry so that the pool scan stay up all summer!
+So over the last year I have had to get a minimal understanding of pool chemistry so that the pool can stay up all summer!

 The upshot (and the reason I told the whole story )...
 We have a pool, heated by the sun, which we can use any time we want to!